shamangary/Easy-Label-Ordinality-Regression/README.md

 # Easy-Label-Ordinality-Regression
 A simple GUI python script for labeling relative ordinality between images

-## Why labeling expert regression problem is hard?
+## Why labeling expert/subjective regression problem is hard?
 1) Only a domain expert is able to give direct score. (e.g. Which one has better muscle?
 Can you score them?)
+2) Subjective label depends on a single person. (e.g. Which one do I prefer?)
-2) One cannot give a globally consistent score between [0,100] for large-scale images.
+3) One cannot give a globally consistent score between [0,100] for large-scale images.

 ## Why ordinality can help?
 1) Average people can tell which one is better even without the absolute score.